mky120799/MERN-ShopClues-Backend/README.md

 ## Deployments

-The complete project i.e., frontend and backend is hosted on Render to avoid security and CORS issues.
+The complete project, i.e., frontend and backend, is hosted on Render to avoid security and CORS issues.

 **Complete Application** 👉 ([https://mern-shopclues-project.onrender.com](https://mern-shopclues-project.onrender.com/login))